forrestglines/Forrest-Glines/content/project/magnetic_agn/index.md

 # slides: example
 ---

-In-development next-generation simulations of magnetized galaxy clusters with magnetized AGN feedback using AthenaPK.
-High computational effiency on CPUs and GPUs enabled by the Parthenon AMR framework will allow higher resolution and higher fidelity simulations than previously possible.
+My current focus is the development of next-generation simulations of magnetized galaxy clusters with magnetized active galactic nuclei (AGN) feedback, done in tandem with development of AthenaPK and Parthenon.
+High computational efficiency on CPUs and GPUs enabled by the Parthenon adaptive mesh refinement framework will allow higher resolution and higher fidelity simulations than previously possible.

+The simulations use realistic gravitational and entropy profiles of galaxy cluster with a tabulated cooling function.
+Feedback from AGN is triggered by cold gas accreted into the AGN and is deposited into the intracluster medium via thermal heating, precessing kinetic jets, and a magnetic tower.